joao-zededa/whatthefix/README.md

 5. **Open your browser**
 Navigate to `http://localhost:3000`

 The first startup will clone the EVE-OS repository locally for fast tag analysis.
+Since this will be hosted on a

 ## 📖 Usage Guide